a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ## Wrapping Up

 A "developer productivity" metric isn't useful to improve stakeholder outcomes and business impact.
 The "Developer Productivity" term has become so ambiguous that it generates more confusion than clarity.
-Choosing alternate metrics and a different term will save time, confusion, and facilitate greater impact for all of us in the engineering optimization space.
+Choosing alternate metrics and a different term will save time, prevent misunderstandings, and facilitate greater impact.

 Even moreso if Developer Productivity writers shift to a new term too.